-Further detail about what is covered in the Jigsaw programme can be found in appendix 3 'aspects of sex education covered in the Jigsaw programme'.
+Further detail about what is covered in the Jigsaw programme can be found in 'Relationships and Sex Education: A Guide for Parents' published by Jigsaw.

 Equality

 This policy will inform the school's Equalities Plan.

 The DfE Guidance 2019 (p.
 15) states, "Schools should ensure that the needs of all pupils are appropriately met, and that all pupils understand the importance of equality and respect.
 Schools must ensure they comply with the relevant provisions of the Equality Act 2010 under which sexual orientation and gender reassignment are amongst the protected characteristics.